typelevel/grackle/docs/src/main/paradox/tutorial/in-memory-model.md

 the Star Wars series.
 Because of its appearance in the the reference implementation it is used as the basis for many GraphQL tutorials, and many GraphQL server implementations provide it as an example.
 Grackle is no exception.

-In this tutorial we are going to implement the Star Wars demo using Grackle backed by an in-memory model, ie. a simple Scala data structure which captures the information required to service the GraphQL API.
+In this tutorial we are going to implement the Star Wars demo using Grackle backed by an in-memory model, i.e. a simple Scala data structure which captures the information required to service the GraphQL API.

 ## Running the demo